rotundasoftware/modui-base/README.md

 * Automatically cleans up (i.e. removes) subviews when a parent view is removed.

 ### Messages
 ModuiBase discourages the use of traditional Backbone events in favor of a more restrictive way to communicate between views that helps enforce encapsulation.
 Instead of events being triggered, "messages" are "spawned" by a view and passed up the DOM hierarchy.
 Messages are similar to DOM events but exist only in and for the "view layer" of abstraction, and do not bubble by default.
-As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that complicate component reuse in different contexts are minimized.
+As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that complicate component reuse in different contexts are generally avoided.

 Use `view.spawn( messageName, data )` to spawn a message.